 Low Back Pain – Ice or Heat?

 This is a relatively simple topic.
 For most people, ice of short duration (ten minutes on and ten minutes off) is a safe bet in cases of acute injury.
 For more chronic cases, the advice is a little different.
-In our Burlington clinic we usually recommend those patients with chronic lower back pain to try both ice and heat to see what works better for them.
+In our Burlington clinic, we usually recommend those patients with chronic lower back pain to try both ice and heat to see what works better for them.
 Personally, I usually feel that ice is a safe bet in most circumstances.
-Of course, this blog never intends on providing direct advice…always consult with a healthcare practitioner before “self treating” any injury.
+Of course, this blog never intends to provide direct advice…always consult with a healthcare practitioner before “self-treating” any injury.

 Corlett EN.
 Background to sitting at work: research based requirements for the design of work seats.
 Ergonomics 2006; 49: 1538-15546.

 Mork PJ, Westgaard RH.
 Back posture and low back muscle activity in female computer workers: a field study.
 Clinical Biomechanics 2009; 24: 169-175.